Shifting the Market

 Scientists across the world are warning that we are in the midst of an “insect apocalypse,” due in large part to the overuse of toxic pesticides.
 The same pesticides that threaten pollinators harm human health.

 Bees and other pollinators — responsible for one in three bites of food we eat — are among the insects in great peril.
 That’s why our Bee-Friendly Retailer Campaign is calling on grocery stores to commit to end the routine and unnecessary use of pollinator-toxic pesticides in their supply chains and to offer more bee-friendly organic food.

 To spur a race to the top, Friends of the Earth’s retailer scorecard benchmarks 25 of the largest U.S. grocery stores on pesticides and pollinator health.

-Together, the top 25 U.S. grocery stores control over $910 billion in food and beverage sales every year.
+Together, the top 25 U.S. grocery stores control over $1.6 trillion in food and beverage sales every year.

 We are calling on retailers to use their enormous market power to reduce use of pesticides that are toxic to pollinators and people on farms in the U.S. and around the world and to grow the organic sector.
 Organic farms have been shown to help reverse pollinator declines and support 50% more pollinator species than pesticide-intensive industrial agriculture.
 And organic farming also protects workers and eaters from toxic pesticides.

 friends of the earth is asking grocery stores to:

 When Friends of the Earth and allies launched a campaign to get pollinator-toxic pesticides out of plants labeled as “bee-friendly” at home and garden stores, more than 140 companies responded by eliminating neonicotinoid pesticides in their supply chains.
 That includes the two largest garden stores in the world, Home Depot and Lowe’s.